rivancic/gradle/script-plugin/README.md

-# Gradle build tool example projects
+# Gradle Script Plugin

-This repository contains examples of various Gradle features structured in modules
+This directory contains assignments and examples with the focus on Gradle script plugins.

+TODO fix description

 |    Module     |  Description  |  Resources   |
 | ------------- |:-------------:|-------------:|